ltu-ros/prizm_ros/README.md

 [Arduino Setup](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)

-Make sure to replace `indigo` with `kinetic` when executing commands.
+Make sure to replace `indigo` with `noetic` when executing commands.
 For example, if the pages says to run the command

 ```
-sudo apt-get install ros-indigo-rosserial-arduino
+sudo apt-get install ros-noetic-rosserial-arduino
 ```

 then you should run the command

 ```
-sudo apt-get install ros-kinetic-rosserial-arduino
+sudo apt-get install ros-noetic-rosserial-arduino
 ```

 ## 4. Install PRIZM libs